Skip to main content

 Homepage of Sacramento Central Groundwater Authority

-Groundwater sustainability in the South American Subbasin is achieved through coordination between statewide policy, local agencies, and basin-wide implementation.
-Under California’s Sustainable Groundwater Management Act (SGMA), local agencies work together to monitor groundwater conditions, implement projects, and ensure long-term sustainability for communities, agriculture, and the environment.
+Groundwater sustainability in the South American Subbasin depends on coordination between statewide policy, local agencies, and basin-wide implementation.
+Under California’s Sustainable Groundwater Management Act (SGMA), local agencies work together to monitor groundwater conditions, implement management actions, and support long-term sustainability across the basin.

 📜